-In 1935, employees of the White Motor Company called a strike.
-Under intense pressure, new company president Robert Black faced a critical decision.
+In 1935, employees of the White Motor Company called a strike and new company president Robert Black faced a critical crossroads.

 On one hand, he could do what most of us would do.
 He could dig his feet in.
 He could argue.
 He could escalate the situation and try to crush the striking union.
 He could complain about all the cigarette butts the strikers were leaving on the ground, the mess they were making of a company that was just trying to make some cars and turn a profit.